Skip to content

 This CTLI service begins with a discovery conversation with an instructor, which helps the CTLI consultant identify the focus of the GIFT.

-Conducted during the middle portion of the semester, the GIFT takes 30 minutes of class time wherein a consultant guides a three-step feedback process:
+Conducted during the middle portion of the semester, the GIFT takes 30-45 minutes of class time wherein the CTLi staff consultant guides a three-step feedback process:

-1. Students are asked to respond individually to two questions:
+1. Students are asked to respond individually to three questions:

 2. Small groups of students share their answers verbally and then in writing.

-3. The CTLI staff consultant then facilitates a class discussion, seeking clarification and consensus.
+3. The CTLI staff consultant then facilitates a whole class discussion, seeking clarification and consensus.

-Approximately two weeks after an instructor has completed the GIFT process, they will receive an email from the CTLI inviting them to share a reflection on their experience of the GIFT, including any changes they made or intend to make as a result of the feedback.
+In the final two weeks of the semester, after an instructor has completed the GIFT process, they will receive an email from the CTLI inviting them to share a reflection on their experience of the GIFT, including any changes they made or intend to make as a result of the feedback.
+They will also be invited to provide their students with an opportunity to give feedback on the program.

-A GIFT is best utilized by new faculty and faculty exploring a specific innovation or innovative approach to their teaching.
-The GIFT is not a substitute for peer or Dean observations.
+A GIFT is best utilized by new faculty as well as faculty exploring a specific innovation or innovative approach to their teaching.
+The GIFT is confidential and unrelated to formal evaluation of faculty (and it is not a substitute for peer or Dean observations).

 Bowden, D. (2004).
 Small Group Instructional Diagnosis: A Method for Enhancing Writing Instruction.
 WPA: Writing Program Administration – Journal of the Council of Writing Program Administrators, Fall2004, volume 28, issue 1/2, pages 115-135 (21p).